krim404/DellXPS15-9550-OSX/Additional/slide_calc.md

 # How to calculate the slide parameter for OsxAptioFix2Drv
-If you cannot boot because of an error like "couldn't allocate runtime area" with OSXAptioFIX2 then your memory is too fragmented.
+If you cannot boot because of an error like "couldn't allocate runtime area, error allocating `0xXXXX` pages (...)" with OSXAptioFIX2 then your memory is too fragmented.
-You need to manually "slide" the pointer of the OSXAptioFix2 to a free map in your memory.
+You need to manually "slide" the pointer of the OSXAptioFix2 to a free continuous map of at least the size of `0xXXXX` in your memory.
 Because this memory map is unique to each system configuration you have to use a different slide command on most computers.

 ## Step 1: Get Memory Map